is an exceptional engineer and full time genius, with an

 - (1987) Lock Pick Book 1 [C64CP]

 - track/sector/density display for 1541 [picture]

-get a special version of Sybil at some point, but
+was supposed to get a special version of Sybil at some point, but

 - Super Card Ami II (floppy controller, internal) [BBoAH]